The Rock Hill school district will be looking for a new leader.

 The Rock Hill school board released a statement Friday following a meeting regarding Pew's contract.

 "The board was surprised and disappointed when Dr. Pew asked to be relieved from her contract.
 However, we understand the changing commitments of family care members and have taken the step of granting her request," the statement reads.
-"We wish to thank Dr. Pew for her 4 years of service to our district and wish her well in her new endeavors."
+"We wish to thank Dr. Pew for her four years of service to our district and wish her well in her new endeavors."

 During Pew's tenure, the Rock Hill school district passed its largest bond referendum, expanded choice programs for students and took steps toward bringing equality to school facilities and programs, according to the district.